Feeling Safe & Secure

 Some common signs of harm are unexplained or multiple bruising or finger marks, worsening health or weight loss, not having contact with friends, family or professionals, shortage of money for no apparent reason.

-It is possible that the person you are worried about usually has a variety of these signs due to their condition.
-However, if they appear worse than normal or are acting differently this could prompt your concerns.
+It is possible that the person you are worried about may have a variety of these signs due to their condition.
+However, if they appear worse than normal, or they are acting differently this could prompt your concerns.
 If someone confides in you that they are being harmed or even harming someone, take whatever they tell you seriously and listen carefully.
 Do not promise to keep it a secret.
-Take action and contact the Birmingham Carers Hub.
-You may be saving someone from harm or causing harm.
+Take action and contact Birmingham City Council to raise a safeguarding concern.
+You can also contact Birmingham Carers Hub for additional support on how to keep yourself safe as a Carer.
+You may be saving someone from harm or preventing them from causing harm.
 Try to repeat the words used by the person who told you when telling others.

 What to do if you are worried you might harm the person you care for